 - CRP 3072/5072 Land Use, Environmental Planning, and Urban Design WorkshopLand Use and Environmental Planning workshop courses focus on the forces and actions that directly affect the physical character, transformation, rehabilitation, and preservation of natural landscapes, cities, and regions.
 Participants provide technical assistance to communities, and have the opportunity to work with communities in resolving critical planning issues.
 Topics may include development of land use and natural conservation plans, community redevelopment plans, design and analysis of public spaces, and strategies for making communities more environmentally and economically sustainable.

 - CRP 3850/5850 Special Topics in Planning: Environmental Impact Review This course addresses pertinent issues relative to the subject of planning.
 Topics vary each semester.

 - CRP 3850 Land Use/Environmental Planning Workshop: Building Rural CommunitiesThis course addresses pertinent issues relative to the subject of planning.
 Topics vary each semester.

 - New York Upstate Chapter American Society of Landscape Architects Community Achievement Award for the Inlet Valley Archaeological Survey and the creation of Tutelo Park (2005)

 Exhibitions and Presentations (Selected)

-- Journey to Duy Trung: People, Places and Memory in Viet Nam, Hartell Gallery, Cornell (2006)
+- Journey to Duy Trung: People, Places, and Memory in Vietnam, John Hartell Gallery, Cornell (2006)

-- "Life After Service Learning: From a Class project to a New Town Park," Landscape Journal, coauthored with Sherene Baugher, Ph.D. (accepted for publication 2011)
+- "Life After Service Learning: From a Class project to a New Town Park," Landscape Journal, coauthored with Sherene Baugher, Ph.D.
+(2011)

-- Marcellus Shale Drilling and Agricultural Lands, Finger Lakes Environment & Development Conference, Hobart & William Smith Colleges, Geneva, New York (2011)
+- Marcellus Shale Drilling and Agricultural Lands, Finger Lakes Environment and Development Conference, Hobart and William Smith Colleges, Geneva, New York (2011)